sky-xian/VIPER/README.md

 	   -  Deseq: ”baseMeanA” refers to samples A, which follows condition 1 and “baseMeanB” refers to samples B which follows condition 2. logfc is B/A
 	   -  Limma: Logfc refers to B/A

+## Running VIPER

+Now that we have setup our __PROJECT__ directory (downloading the 'viper' code directory, creating our 'data' directory, and configuring our config.yaml and metasheet.csv), __we are (finally!) ready to run VIPER.__

+First we will perform a __DRY-RUN__ to make sure that we setup the VIPER PROJECT directory correctly.
+In your __PROJECT__ folder run the following command:

+`
+	snakemake --snakefile viper/viper.snakefile -n
+`

+This will return a large output which basically outlines what VIPER is about to do.
+If no errors come back, then you will mostly see __GREEN__ and __YELLOW__ print outs.
+If there are errors, then you will see some __RED__ print outs.

+If there are no errors, then use the following command to run VIPER:

+`
+	snakemake --snakefile viper/viper.snakefile
+`

+If there are errors, try to see what the error is about.
+Was it a mistyped path?
+Etc.  If all else fails, email the VIPER team (email address needed)

 ### APPENDIX A: Dana-Farber CFCE Members
 If you are a member of Dana-Farber and have access to the CFCE server, you will already have many of the packages you need installed globally.
 There will be a config with the paths filled out located within the cfce folder of __VIPER__.
 Run the following command to obtain your config file with paths already filled out for the cfce.